-Earn a minimum cumulative GPA of 2.0 in courses taken at EMU order to graduate.
-In addition, a minimum GPA of 2.0 must be earned in courses taken at EMU in each major and minor.
+- Earn a minimum cumulative GPA of 2.0 in courses taken at EMU order to graduate.
+In addition, a minimum GPA of 2.0 must be reached in courses taken at EMU in each major and minor.
 (Note: some programs may require a higher GPA - check with your program advisor.)

 General Education Requirements: